 The 2021 DEI will measure calendar year 2020.

-- We added clarity to the existing seven (7) weighted questions and added one (1) non-weighted question about innovative technology to advance digital accessibility.
+- We added clarity to the existing seven (7) weighted question sets and added one (1) non-weighted question set about innovative technology to advance digital accessibility.

 Employment Practices: Benefits:

-- We added clarity to the existing three (3) weighted questions.
+- We added clarity to the existing three (3) weighted question sets.

-- The previous non-weighted Personal Assistance Services (PAS) was moved to Employment Practices: Accommodations and;
+- The previous non-weighted question set about Personal Assistance Services (PAS) was moved to Employment Practices: Accommodations and;

-- The Long-Term Care Coverage Benefit Question was deleted.
+- The Long-Term Care Coverage Benefit question set was deleted.

-- There are six (6) new non weighted questions about:
+- There are two (2) new non weighted question sets about: